insinfo/galileo/packages/task/README.md

 ## Broadcasting
 If you are multi-threading, there may be times when you want to send an impromptu message to all child nodes.
-Use `AngelTaskScheduler.broadcast` to achieve this.
+Use `GalileoTaskScheduler.broadcast` to achieve this.

 Whatever you broadcast should be a primitive Dart value; otherwise, it will not be serializable over a `SendPort` or `Socket`.